-With respect to Debt:
+With respect to a Significant Transaction:

-The firm did not identify and evaluate departures from GAAP related to the issuer's omission of certain required disclosures related to debt.
+During the year, the issuer completed a significant transaction.
+The firm did not identify and evaluate departures from GAAP related to the issuer's presentation of this transaction in the financial statements.
+(AS 2810.30 and .31) In addition, the firm did not identify and evaluate departures from GAAP related to the issuer's omission of certain required disclosures related to this transaction.
 (AS 2810.30 and .31)